aangelakis/aangelakis.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am an MSc student in Computer Science and Engineering at the [University of Crete](https://www.csd.uoc.gr) (GPA: **9.64/10.00**), with a focus on **Artificial Intelligence, Machine Learning, and Signal Processing**.
 My thesis explores **Adaptive AM-FM Features for Parkinson's Disease Detection from Speech**.
 I am also a member of the [Speech Signal Processing Lab](https://www.csd.uoc.gr/~sspl/) (SSPL) as an MSc student.
-In addition, I serve as a Teaching Assistant in the *Applied Mathematics for Engineers*, *Digital Signal Processing* *Digital Speech Signal Processing*, supporting lectures, grading, and student mentoring.
+In addition, I serve as a Teaching Assistant in the *Applied Mathematics for Engineers*, *Digital Signal Processing* and *Digital Speech Signal Processing*, supporting lectures, grading, and student mentoring.

 In parallel, I am a research intern at the [Data Science Lab of IACM-FORTH](https://www.iacm.forth.gr/divisions/numerical-analysis-computational-systems/data-science), working with Dr. Yannis Pantazis.